 2. To review and evaluate the performance records and overall quality of the education and training provided by the doctoral programs in psychological clinical science that apply for initial or renewed PCSAS accreditation.

-3. To coordinate site visits to applicant doctoral programs as an integral part of the review and evaluation process.
+3. To coordinate site visits to applicant programs as an integral part of the review and evaluation process.

 5. To provide applicant programs and the public with timely and informative summaries of the Review Committee's evaluations and accreditation decisions.